Digital X-Ray and Intraoral Camera Technology – Anchorage

 DIAGNOdent is a high-powered dental laser that can detect early tooth decay.

-Our Anchorage dentists can use DIAGNOdent to detect the formation of cavities that we wouldn’t be able to see on an X-ray.
-Patients love our use of this revolutionary laser because it makes appointments painless and faster, and you can leave knowing you’re oral health is in check.
+Our dentists can use DIAGNOdent to detect the formation of cavities that we wouldn’t be able to see on an X-ray.
+Patients love our use of this revolutionary laser because it makes appointments painless and faster, and you can leave knowing your oral health is in tip-top condition.

 TSCAN Computerized Bite Analysis

 Your wellness and comfort is our highest priority.
 That’s why we invest in the best dental technology.
 The T-Scan Bite Analysis is a test that shows the precise relationship between how your teeth come together and their harmony (or disharmony) with your bones and muscles.
 It’s an integral element of diagnosing and treating TMJ disorder.
-It tests the strength and pressure each tooth uses to bite down.
+It tests the strength and pressure with which each tooth bites down.

-The T-Scan Analysis can show issues such as underbites, crossbites, overbites, and more.
-Dr.Kendall will use this tool to help him evaluate how your teeth, muscle, and jaw work together to look for underlying issues.
+The T-Scan Analysis can show underbites, crossbites, overbites, and more.
+Dr.Kendall will use this tool to help him evaluate how your teeth, muscles, and jaw work together to look for underlying issues.

 Myotronics K-7 Computer-Aided Muscle Analyzer and J-5 TENS Therapy